 status | enum | One of departed or arrived. |

-transit_route_item_index | nullable integer | The ordered index of the route item to be updated from the original receipt or itinerary.
+transit_route_item_index | nullable integer | The ordered index of the route item to be updated from the original event.
 If left null, it should be interpreted as 0. |

 updated_at | integer | The timestamp of the update, measured in seconds since the Unix epoch. |